Atlassian JIRA Tutorial Series of 20+ Hands-on Tutorials:

 I personally think that learning any tool has 2 phases to it:

 - Understanding the underlying process

-Before we see more details about this tool, let’s get familiar to the incident management process.
+Before we see more details about this tool, let's get familiar with the incident management process.

 Any task that is to be completed can be considered an incident.